-We take for granted that modern medicine has not solved all the mysteries of disease, and that there are still completely unknown diseases on the horizon.
+Modern medicine has not solved all the mysteries of disease.
+There are still unknown diseases on the horizon.

 The ability to predict the next biological threat or disease is dependent on fast-paced, cutting-edge technologies wielded by highly-trained researchers.
 But even before technologies can be employed, a key component to predicting the next outbreak is understanding what viruses and diseases are newly emerging within our population, whether from the forests of Africa or desserts of the Middle East.
 This course takes an in-depth view of obscure pathogenic agents with a focus on viruses that have fatal outcomes or no cure, such as rabies, flaviviruses (e.g. Ebola), coronaviruses (such as SARS and MERS), Nipah and many more!

 Students will split their time between hands-on experiments in laboratories at the National Institute of Health (NIH), in-class lessons where experienced scientists will guide students through the inner workings of viruses and breakthrough technologies, as well as field trips to museums that showcase plagues of disease throughout American history.
 Additionally, since this course will run over the Independence Day holiday, students will be optimally situated near our nation’s capital in Washington DC for the celebratory festivities.

 Viruses can mutate in the blink of an eye.
 In today’s world, scientists acknowledge that another disease outbreak is inevitable, and even with our best minds and technologies, viruses will continue to pose a threat to our very existence.
 Virus evolution is why we need a new flu shot every year, and how new viruses such as Zika and Ebola appear without warning.
 Germs can outmaneuver and genetically mutate to defeat even our best medicines, so how can we defeat them?
 Answer: By using them against each other.